23 (Sam Hunt song)

 "23" is a song by American country music singer Sam Hunt.
-It was released on September 9, 2021, as the lead single from his upcoming third studio album.
-Hunt wrote the song with Shane McAnally, Chris LaCorte, and Josh Osborne, while it was produced by Chris LaCorte.
+It was released on September 9, 2021.
+Hunt wrote the song with Shane McAnally, Chris LaCorte, and Josh Osborne, while LaCorte produced it.

 Background

 In July 2020, Hunt shared an acoustic performance video of the track on Instagram, which was later aired as part of the 2020 Highway Finds Fest the same month.
 Lauren Jo Black of Country Now called the song "nostalgic" about a prior relationship Hunt was in, in which he "fondly reminisc[es] on all of the memories he shared with an ex lover.
 And although they've moved on from each other, he admits he still cherishes the times they shared together".

 Composition

 Tom Roland of Billboard noted that the song uses "only two chords" in contrast to country music's three-chord norm, alternating "between a pair of major seventh chords, a four-note construct with one extra note that's only a half step below the root".